signal18/replication-manager/README.md

   - [x] Can benefit a minimum cluster size of two data nodes
   - [x] Can benefit having different storage engines

-This is achieved via the following drawbacks:
+This is achieved via drawbacks:

   - [x] Overloading the leader can lead to data loss during failover or no failover depending of setup
   - [x] READ on replica is eventually consistent